MinhasKamal/ProgrammerTransformation/README.md

 ## The Journey:

 ### 01. [Base Programmer](01.BaseProgrammer.c)
-Though you knew how prime number worked, it took a long time to come up with this logic.
+Though you knew how prime numbers work, it took a long time to come up with this logic.
 Also, You made several mistakes on the way.
-And now, you are proud of your brilliant solution.
+But now, you are proud of your brilliant solution.

 ``` BaseProgrammer.c
 int func(int a)